 It’s fun to own beautiful things, and there is significant value in owning an object designed and made by an artist.
 The look and the feel of handcrafted objects enhances our interaction with them.
 We design objects that emphasize functionality as well as aesthetics.
 Connecting visually with a handmade object is important, but using it and interacting with it is paramount.
 Handmade pieces have a way of becoming intertwined in our lives; there is something inherently special about owning an original, human-made object.

 ABOUT THE STUDIO

 The Infinite Glassworks studio is housed in a 90 year old rustic barn beside beautiful Eugenia Falls in Ontario, Canada.
 Our dream to own a glassblowing facility on our rural property became a reality in 2016 when we began to renovate our barn into a studio.
 Much of the design and aesthetics of the space are inspired by recycled and reclaimed material, and it was our priority to maintain the rural atmosphere in the studio.

 The bottom floor of the barn houses the glassblowing studio – a hotshop for blowing glass and a coldshop for grinding, polishing and finishing the glass.
-There is a retail area for visitors to shop for glassware and jewellery.
+There is a retail area for visitors to shop for glassware.

-The second floor loft is slated for completion in 2018, and will be a multi-purpose studio space which will include a metalsmithing bench, a flameworking bench and a printmaking/painting area.
+The second floor loft is a multi-purpose studio space which will include a metalsmithing bench, soldering station, flameworking bench and a printmaking/painting area.